Eating Plant-Based Is One of the Best Things You Can Do for the Planet

 Battling Climate Change

 Climate change is easily one of the biggest issues threatening our very existence, and raising animals for food produces more greenhouse gas emissions than all the cars, planes, and other forms of transportation combined.
 In fact, going vegan immediately cuts your CO2 emissions from food in half!

-Clearly, leaving meat off our plates is one of the best things we can do for the planet.
-For more information on adopting a sustainable vegan diet, click here.
+Clearly, choosing more plant-based foods is one of the best things we can do for the planet.
+For more information, click here.